ajschumacher/lists/WATCHME.md

 Unbreakable Kimmy Schmidt: apparently the theme song is fun? so sayeth B

+someone named Devin has a Papers We Love talk that is supposed to be good

 ### Done

  * Reproducible Analysis in Production: Lessons from Etsy https://www.youtube.com/watch?v=7B3n-5atLxM with `catsplainr`!